Shortbread Cookies with Salted Caramel

 Do I need a candy thermometer for the caramel?

-Yes — the recipe specifies cooking the caramel to exactly 220°F on a candy thermometer before removing from heat and stirring in the vanilla.
+Yes — cook the caramel to exactly 220°F on a candy thermometer before removing from heat and stirring in the vanilla.
 Without it, it is hard to judge when the caramel reaches the right consistency.

 Can I use vanilla extract instead of vanilla bean paste?

 Yes.
-The recipe notes that 2 tsp of vanilla extract is a direct substitute for 2 tsp of vanilla bean paste (or one whole vanilla bean scraped) in the shortbread dough.
+Use 2 tsp of vanilla extract as a direct substitute for 2 tsp of vanilla bean paste (or one whole vanilla bean scraped) in the shortbread dough.

 How long do the finished cookies keep?

 Store them in an airtight container at room temperature for up to 5 days.
-The notes say to allow at least 1 hour after filling with caramel for it to set before storing or serving.
+Allow at least 1 hour after filling with caramel for it to set before storing or serving.

 Add a comment Add a comment